 It is also likely to be colder on the ground floor of an apartment than on the fifth floor.
 Understand your home, get a feel of its temperature, and settle on a temperature that best suits you.

-People tend to be very different.
+People tend to be quite different.
 The temperature you feel is right for you may be uncomfortable for someone else.
-An adult responds differently to high temperatures compared to an infant.
+An adult responds differently to hot temperatures compared to an infant.
 When setting your house temperature, try to be considerate of the people living in the house.
 The adults can find alternative ways to keep warm compared to kids.

 Where is your Thermostat?